spacecolonyone/MarsCityState/README.md

 The entire city is covered with a structure made of bricks of rammed soil.
 The cover provides space for the residents to live in and a first-level protection from radiation and bad weather.
 There are also the second-level protection by the module inflatables and the third level (emergency) protection by the module cabin we will describe later.

 Experiments with Mars soil simulant suggest that the abundant soil of Mars may be used to create strong bricks with little additives if any at all.
 The weaker gravity of Mars will allow the structures made of rammed soil to be erected taller than equivalent structures made of rammed soil on Earth.
-Using this material for building will not require expenses for transportation from Earth making it possible to build large structures at lower cost.
+This material will not require expenses for transportation from Earth allowing for large structures to be build at lower cost.

 Our design will use honeycomb tiling structure with hexagons with diagonal of 4 meters, where every hexagon border with exactly 3 columns.
 The columns will be 1 meter in diameter and 6 meters tall.
 The columns will support 60-degree roofs that top 12 meters above ground.